ArthurMatthys/ArthurMatthys/README.md

 Rust enthusiast, passionate about coding battles

-- 🧑‍💼 I'm currently working as a educational and technical manager at 42 Lyon
+- 🧑‍💼 I'm currently working as a software engineer as a rust backend developer in rust
 - 🌱 I'm learning Docker, Kubernetes, GraphQL and still working on Rust
 - 🔭 I'm working on a GraphQL API in Rust using Rocket and Juniper.